 I will be happy to show you an investment with zero risk and high return, but something like that does not exist.
 So remember if you expect for a mountain of return then the risk is already on the hill-top.
 The choice is yours.
 Play safe?
 Or play smart?

 It is always wise to have a long term plan, which is obviously going to be an investment in equity.
 Nothing gives you a return to beat the inflation as stocks, so just hold for the long run.

 4. Refresh your financial goals and investments:

 Sometimes, you may reach your financial goals before your predetermined timeline, so refresh and review your financial goals and investments at least twice a year.
 Be updated.

-“Never invest in something you don’t understand”, is an advice from the most powerful investor alive, Warren Buffet.
+“Never invest in something you don’t understand”, is advice from the most powerful investor alive, Warren Buffet.
 You should completely read the disclosure agreement and the terms & conditions carefully before investing.
 I hope to have shared my knowledge of asset allocation and asset classes.

 This article can guide a beginner investor to find the right path and also holds some tips for the pro-investors.
 If you still need any clarification, then seek help from a reputed Financial Advisor or Investment Planner.
 But educating yourself can only give you the confidence to make the right decisions.
 Remember, “In a room of millionaires, knowledge is true wealth.”